dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

 - secure key distribution and authentication (eg, if a friend should be given write access to a hyperdb database, how is that friend's feed key found and verified?)
-- merge conflict resolution, potentially using application-layer semantics
+- merge conflict resolution (using the provided API), potentially using application-layer semantics

 Before we go any further, a few definitions: